-Active as both an orchestra and opera conductor, Vinay Parameswaran currently serves as Associate Conductor of the Nashville Symphony, where he works closely with Music Director Giancarlo Guerrero and conducts the symphony in classical, pops, education and community concerts.
+Active as both an orchestra and opera conductor, Vinay Parameswaran currently serves as Associate Conductor of the Nashville Symphony, where he works closely with Music Director Giancarlo Guerrero and conducts the Symphony in classical, pops, education, and community concerts.
 In his tenure as Associate Conductor, Parameswaran has conducted the Nashville Symphony in over 100 performances.

 During the 2015/16 season, Parameswaran made his debuts with the Milwaukee Symphony Orchestra, the Jacksonville Symphony, and the National Symphony Orchestra.
-During the 2014/15 season, Parameswaran made his debut with the Eugene Symphony, and he was one of four participants selected to participate in the David Zinman Conductors Workshop with the National Arts Centre Orchestra in Ottawa, Canada.
+During the 2014/15 season, he made his debut with the Eugene Symphony, and he was one of four conductors selected to participate in the David Zinman Conductor Workshop with the National Arts Centre Orchestra in Ottawa, Canada.
 He was also one of 24 conductors selected to participate in the Malko Competition in Copenhagen, Denmark, with the Danish National Symphony Orchestra.

 In 2013, Parameswaran conducted the Curtis 20/21 Ensemble on the album Two x Four, featuring violinists Jaime Laredo and Jennifer Koh.
-Along with works by Bach and Philip Glass, the recording included Anna Clyne’s Prince of Clouds, which received a 2014 GRAMMY nomination for Best Contemporary Classical Composition.
+Along with works by Bach, David Ludwig, and Philip Glass, the recording included Anna Clyne’s Prince of Clouds, which received a 2014 GRAMMY® nomination for Best Contemporary Classical Composition.

-A native of the San Francisco Bay Area, he holds a Bachelor of Arts in music and political science from Brown University, where he graduated with honors.
+A native of the San Francisco Bay Area, Parameswaran holds a Bachelor of Arts in music and political science from Brown University, where he graduated with honors.
 At Brown, he began his conducting studies with Paul Phillips.
-He received a diploma from The Curtis Institute of Music, where he studied with Otto-Werner Mueller, distinguished conducting pedagogue, as the Albert M. Greenfield Fellow.
+He received a diploma from the Curtis Institute of Music, where he studied with Otto-Werner Mueller, distinguished conducting pedagogue, as the Albert M. Greenfield Fellow.